rodrigomelo9/zynq-examples/README.md

 ## Reasons for this repository?

-There are several good resources from [Xilinx](https://www.xilinx.com/search/site-keyword-search.html#q=zynq), awesome blogs ([The MicroZed Chronicles](http://www.microzedchronicles.com)), sites with projects ([Hackster Xilinx community](https://www.hackster.io/xilinx/projects)), books, and several more things about these devices around the net...
+There are several good resources from [Xilinx](https://www.xilinx.com/search/site-keyword-search.html#q=zynq) ([Zynq-7000 SoC: Embedded
+Design Tutorial](https://github.com/Xilinx/Embedded-Design-Tutorials)), awesome blogs ([The MicroZed Chronicles](http://www.microzedchronicles.com)), sites with projects ([Hackster Xilinx community](https://www.hackster.io/xilinx/projects)) and courses ([SoC Course with Reference Designs](https://ohwr.org/project/soc-course/wikis/home)), books ([The Zynq Book](http://www.zynqbook.com/)), and several more things about these devices around the net...
 So why another one?

 I started with FPGAs in 2006, but I have been working with Zynq devices since 2015.
 I was one of the instructors in some related workshops ([smr3249](https://indico.ictp.it/event/8342), [smr3289](http://indico.ictp.it/event/8680), [smr3557](http://indico.ictp.it/event/9644) and [smr3562](http://indico.ictp.it/event/9443)).